natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 c. **Root restricting layer depth**

- Root restricting layer depth may be obtained from standard soil maps.
+ Root restricting layer depth is the soil depth at which root penetration is strongly inhibited because of physical or chemical characteristics.
+Root restricting layer depth may be obtained from some soil maps.
 If root restricting layer depth or rootable depth by soil type is not available, soil depth can be used as a proxy.
 The FAO provides global soil data in their Harmonized World Soil Database: http://www.iiasa.ac.at/Research/LUC/External-World-soil-database/HTML/ Soil data for many parts of the world are also available from the Soil and Terrain Database (SOTER) Programme: http://www.isric.org/projects/soil-and-terrain-database-soter-programme.

  In the United States free soil data is available from the U.S. Department of Agriculture's NRCS in the form of two datasets:  SSURGO http://soils.usda.gov/survey/geography/ssurgo/   and STATSGO http://soils.usda.gov/survey/geography/statsgo/ .
 Where available SSURGO data should be used, as it is much more detailed than STATSGO.
 Where gaps occur in the SSURGO data, STATSGO can be used to fill in the blanks.

  The root restricting layer depth should be calculated as the maximum depth of all horizons within a soil class component, and then a weighted average of the components should be estimated.
 This can be a tricky GIS analysis:  In the US soil categories, each soil property polygon can contain a number of soil type components with unique properties, and each component may have different soil horizon layers, also with unique properties.
 Processing requires careful weighting across components and horizons.
 The Soil Data Viewer (http://soildataviewer.nrcs.usda.gov/), a free ArcMap extension from the NRCS, does this soil data processing for the user and should be used whenever possible.

  Ultimately, a grid layer must be produced.
-Data gaps, such as urban areas or water bodies need to be given appropriate values.
-Urban areas and water bodies can be thought of having zero root depth.
-A good product would be to determine the minimum of depth to bedrock and typical water table depth.

 d. **Plant available water content (PAWC)**